Dancing can change lives.

 The What Dance Can Do Project was born from the desire to celebrate how powerful dancing can be.
 We meet dancers, choreographers and social activists all over the world and tell their stories through text and photography.
 We give a voice to dancers who share their world-view and grow a network of artists who believe in what dancing can do.

 We hope to make a difference for organizations that use dance as a leverage for social inclusion and youth development.
 Dancing can be life-changing for children and young adults.
-The organizations we aim to support work for the physical, mental and emotional well being of disadvantaged youths.
+The local organizations we partner with work for the physical, mental and emotional well being of disadvantaged youths.
 They also encourage, empower, educate and nurture aspiring artists from disadvantaged backgrounds and promote ballet among financially disadvantaged audiences.
-We identify and select such programs world-wide and support them start, sustain and grow their action.
-Our first focus was South Africa, where we have formed a great partnership with a Cape Town based organisation.
+We identify and select such programs world-wide and aim at supporting them to sustain and grow their action.
+Our first source of inspiration was iKapa, a Cape Town based organisation.

 We are honored to be supported by some of the world’s most famous dancers and choreographers.
 Listen to the stories of people whose lives were impacted by dancing!